aghozlane/pcm/README.md

 * __Modeller__
  Performs homology modelling of candidate sequence and reference protein structures.
  Fiser, A., & Do, R. K. G. (2000).
 Modeling of loops in protein structures. _Protein science_, _9_(9), 1753-1773.
+* __MyPMFs__
+ Assess the model quality compared to other PDB with a resistance activity.
+ Postic G., Hamelryck T., Chomilier J., Stratmann D. (2018).
+MyPMFs: a simple tool for creating statistical potentials to assess protein structural models. _Biochimie_, 151, 37-41.
 * __ProQ__
 Performs quality checking protein models.
 Wallner, B., & Elofsson, A. (2003).
 Can correct protein models be identified?. _Protein science_, _12_(5), 1073-1086.